cmaureir/progra-alma/lectures/week2/lecture5.rst

 Some mathematical functions,
-like the exponential, the logarithm and the trigonometrics can be used, but first must be imported using the ``import`` statement, which we will look deeply in the next lectures::
+like the exponential, the logarithm and the trigonometric can be used, but first must be imported using the ``import`` statement, which we will look deeply in the next lectures::